|HOME PAGE||Central Wheel Components | Central Wire Components | Wheel House Tyres | Bikers World|

 Subcontract Wire Products

-With over 100 years experience in wheel building and a customer base that boasts Triumph Motorcycles and The National Motorcycle Museum, Central Wheel Components are the UK’s most accomplished wheel builders.
+With over 100 years experience in wheel building and a customer base that boasts Triumph Motorcycles and The National Motorcycle Museum, Central Wheel Components is the UK’s most accomplished wheel builders.

 Prior to wheel building we can undertake